technology-toolbox/website/content/blog/jjameson/2009/09/25/development-and-build-environments.md

 ---
-title: "Development and Build Environments"
+title: Development and Build Environments
 date: 2009-09-25T07:57:00-06:00
 excerpt:
   "In a previous post , I briefly touched on the \"DEV-TEST-PROD\" triad of